 Search

-Notification Circular 157-21 28 May 2021 157-21 This Notification Circular includes notices that are required to be given to the public, submitters and appropriate government agencies, under the Food Standards Australia New Zealand Act 1991 (FSANZ Act).
+Notification Circular 211-22 12 August 2022 211-22 This Notification Circular includes notices that are required to be given to the public, submitters and appropriate government agencies, under the Food Standards Australia New Zealand Act 1991 (FSANZ Act).
+Details on the gazettal notification from the notice below were published on 12 August 2022.
 For information about progress on all current applications and proposals, including anticipated consultation opportunities, see the FSANZ Food Standards Development Work Plan.
-Call for Comment FSANZ invites written comments on the following Proposal by 6pm (Canberra time) 9 July 2021:
+Amendment No. 210 Amendment No. 210 to the Australia New Zealand Food Standards Code was published by FSANZ on 12 August 2022 (FSC 150).
+It included amendments resulting from the…

 Skills and knowledge